 - Jotun springs – Spitsbergen, at the Friedrich Glacier.
 Two hot springs north from Troll springs, northernmost hot springs of the world.
 These hot springs form impressive travertine formations in a form of flat cones, rising 2 – 3 m high.
 The temperature of water at the surface is 24.5°C

 - Tempelfjorden thermal submerged spring – Spitsbergen, Tempelfjord.
-In winter in the middle part of Tempelfjord has been noticed a circular hole with abnormally warm water – possible upsurge of warm springs below the sea level.
+In winter in the middle part of Tempelfjord has been noticed a circular hole with abnormally warm water – a possible upsurge of warm springs below the sea level.

 - Troll springs – Spitsbergen, at the Karl glacier.
 Group of six hot springs, with a temperature up to 28.3 °C. Springs have formed impressive and beautiful travertine terraces with pools of different sizes.
 Part of pools is dry and deteriorating.